torchlard/Notes/OS/IO.md

   truncate(erase content of file but keep attribute)

-file pointer: read(), write() use same pointer file-open ocunt: trace number of opens and closes and reaches zero on last close disk location: information needed to locate file on disk kept in memory access right: stored on per-process table so OS can allow/deny IO
+file pointer: read(), write() use same pointer file-open count: trace number of opens and closes and reaches zero on last close disk location: information needed to locate file on disk kept in memory access right: stored on per-process table so OS can allow/deny IO